billdinger/OwaspTop10Examples/README.md

 An example of insecure deserialization is in our RSS Controller / CreateFeed we are processing the data as typeHandling.Auto.
 To resolve this, should be using typeHandling.None.

 # A9 - Using Components with Known Vulnerabilities
 No example present, but a good example of this to tie with A4 would be one of the services or APIs that were affected by XXE - see [The OWASP XXE .NET Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet#.NET) for a good list of vulnerable components in the .NET framework.
+Also are frameworks such as Nancy, Breeze, and DotNetNuke which at various points hav been vulnerable to A8 - Insecure Deserialization.

 # A10 - Insufficient Logging & Monitoring
 This is presents in usersController / delete which lets us delete users without logging access.
 It's fixed in 2 different ways.
 In the CommentsController / delete we log out there is an action occuring.
 The